makersacademy/chitter-challenge/README.md

 ## To complete

 * Implement an authentication system, where users can log in and out
+* Add screenshots to README
-* Harder user stories are below to complete when there is time
+* Harder user stories are below to complete
 ```
 HARDER